All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: Introduction

 \section{Introduction}

-Molecular magnetism, including molecular magnetic materials, is a very active interdisciplinary research area that has significant implications for computational investigations.
-Motivated in no small measure by the promise of high impact on quantum computing \cite{WasielewskiEtAl2020,GaitaArinaEtAl2019}, molecular magnetism deals with design, synthesis, and physical and chemical characterization of both single-molecule magnets (SMMs) \cite{doi:10.1021/ja9732439,B811963E} and condensed aggregates thereof.
-Predictive and interpretive first principles calculations are valuable both for experimental progress and for formulation and parameterization of models of the molecular spin systems.
+Molecular magnetism, notably in the context of molecular magnetic materials, is a very active interdisciplinary research area that has significant implications for computational investigations.
+Motivated in no small measure by the promise of high impact on quantum computing \cite{WasielewskiEtAl2020,GaitaArinaEtAl2019}, molecular magnetism deals with design, synthesis, and physical and chemical characterization of single-molecule magnets (SMMs) \cite{doi:10.1021/ja9732439,B811963E}, spin-crossover molecules \cite{Kepp2013,CireraViaNadalRuiz2018,Kepp2019,MntaaMejiaRodriguezEtAl} and condensed aggregates thereof.
+Predictive and interpretive first-principles calculations are valuable both for experimental progress and for formulation and parametrization of models of the molecular spin systems.
 We begin therefore with a brief overview of the physical problem class, then turn to attendant computational challenges and some progress in meeting them.